 Current data from the Student Risk Screening Scale for Internalizing and Externalizing Behaviors (SRSS-IE) indicates a continued need to expand social-emotional learning and support services to students.
 A 2022-2023 ssurvey shows that 22% of students were identified as in need of SEL support based on this scale, as compared to 19% in the previous academic year.
 Approximately 6% of students (684 students) were identified as at high risk on this assessment, while 16% (1,641 students) were identified as at moderate risk.
-This data highlights the urgency by which the district will focus its efforts from two primary lenses.
+In addition and more specifically, California School Dashboard data indicates that Foster Youth and students experiencing homelessness are currently experiencing suspension rates at a high level as compared to other student groups.
+These two data points highlight the urgency by which the district will focus its efforts from two primary lenses.
 The first lens is through social-emotional learning, where the district has expanded the implementation of the Second Step curriculum to cover all self-contained classrooms.
 Whole staff professional development, individual classroom lessons, and one-on-one coaching has been the array of methods to provide this service.
-The second lens is through social-emotional support services, where the district has increased staffing at schools for social service assistants that can aid in the wrap-around services needed for students and parents.
+The second lens is through social-emotional support services, where the district has increased staffing at schools for social service assistants that can aid in the wrap-around services needed for families of Foster Youth and students experiencing homelessness.
+Social service assistants have been staffed at school sites with higher needs.
+The effectiveness of these actions will be measured by suspension rate data and results from the succeeding SRSS-IE assessment.